sflavelle/writing/Incompatible Time (AHiT)/Chapters/02 - Back Then/03 - The Spaceship.md

 "No. I've done enough, Snatcher."
 She sighed.
 "I just want to go *home*."

 Snatcher was silent, seemingly deflated by her refusal.
-He was almost shocked by her refusal to even have more time to bother him. "*Did you even* enjoy *your time with us?*"
+He was almost shocked by her refusal to even have more time to bother him.

-She paused. "...sometimes.
+She paused. "...I mean, don't get me wrong, it was kinda fun.
 I got to be a film star, I got to be friendly with your minions, I got to see the sights..."
 She scrunched up her face.
 "But it would've been fine if people on this planet weren't always chronic backstabbing pecknecks trying to keep things they don't know about for themselves!"

 "*Kiddo, what do you* expect *from someone like myself?*"

 "No, you know what?"
 She pointed a finger accusingly at the ghost.
 "I *always* expected you to double-cross me.
 That was never a surprise.
 But the *directors*? *Mu*?
 Those cute cats up in the mountains?"

 Hat Kid walked over to the captain's chair overlooking the planet, and sat down, spinning it around to face her guest.
 "Time changes people. *Power* over Time changes people.
 It corrupts.
 Tells you you can fix that tiny little thing.
 But it's never enough.
 You aim higher.
 Fix bigger mistakes.
 Rewrite bigger stretches of Time.
 Create bigger and bigger rifts in the parts of Time you neglect.
 It ends up... making a monster out of you and itself.
-That's why the world got so messed up. *That's* why we - me and my people - keep Time Pieces from being misused."
+That's why the world got so messed up. *That's* why we - me and my people - keep Time from being misused."

 "*And then you use it as... spaceship fuel.*"